equal care and support worker

 Transport

-At the moment we need people who have their own car and a full driving license.
+At the moment we particularly need people who have their own car and a full driving license.

 30 paid days a year and access to sick pay.